 - Enter the URL where the ISO image is available.

 - Specify Tags for the connected OS if this VM needs to run scripts.
 The script will run on the VM if at least one of its tags matches the OS tag.

 - Press Download and connect.
 VMmanager will reboot the VM and start it with ISO image connected.
-After loading, you can connect to the VM via VNC and install the OS.
+After loading, you can connect to the VM via VNC or SPICE and install the OS.

 To disconnect an ISO image:

 - Enter Virtual machines → select the VM → Unmount ISO-image menu → .